viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 XSysMon_SetCalibEnables( &XADCInstance, CalibrationEnables );
 ```

-### Measurement precision example
+### Measurement precision—practical example

 How precise can the XADC measurement be?
-Judging by my specimen of the [Cora Z7](https://digilent.com/reference/programmable-logic/cora-z7/start), it can be pretty precise if averaging is used.
+Judging by my specimen of the [Cora Z7](https://digilent.com/reference/programmable-logic/cora-z7/start), it can be pretty precise when you use averaging.

+I connected a voltage reference to the

 no averaging: Mean Value: 2.49800 V